ivangfr/springboot-keycloak-openldap/README.md

 1. Copy the token generated and go back to `Swagger`

-1. Click on the `Authorize` button, paste the access token in the value field.
-Then, click on `Authorize` and, to finalize, click on `Close`
+1. Click `Authorize` button and paste the access token in the `Value` field.
+Then, click `Authorize` button and, to finalize, click `Close`

-1. Go to `GET /api/private`, click on `Try it out` and then on `Execute` button
+1. Go to `GET /api/private` and call this endpoint again, now with authentication

    It should return
    ```